civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 104

-  **(1)** A complainant or regulated entity that is affected by a decision made under section `101` or an order made under subsection `102`(1) may appeal the decision or order to the Canadian Human Rights Tribunal, in writing, within 30 days after the day on which a copy of the order or notice of the decision is served **or any longer per­iod — that is not more than 60 days after that day — that the Canadian Human Rights Tribunal considers appropriate in the circumstances**.
+  **(1)** A complainant or regulated entity that is affected by a decision made under section `101` or an order made under subsection `102`(1) may appeal the decision or order to the Canadian Human Rights Tribunal, in writing, within 30 days after the day on which a copy of the order or notice of the decision is served or any longer per­iod — that is not more than 60 days after that day — that the Canadian Human Rights Tribunal considers appropriate in the circumstances.

   **(1.1)** The appeal lies on any ground of appeal that involves a question of law or fact alone, or a question of mixed law and fact, including a principle of natural justice.

-  **(2)** The request for appeal must contain a statement of the grounds of appeal **and set out the evidence that supports those grounds**.
+  **(2)** The request for appeal must contain a statement of the grounds of appeal and set out the evidence that supports those grounds.

 ### Section 105